Estimate the prevalence of wasting based on MUAC for survey data

 A

 tibbleobject produced bymw_wrangle_muac()andmw_wrangle_age()functions.
 Note that MUAC values indfmust be in millimetres after usingmw_wrangle_muac().
-Also,dfmust have a variable calledclusterwherein the primary sampling unit identifiers are stored.- wt
+Also,dfmust have a variable calledclusterwherein the primary sampling unit identifiers are stored.- age

 A vector of class